 We think that these steps are great advice for any student especially for those interested in gaining professional experience on an international level.

-Global Experiences' internship programs can help students plan for their future with comprehensive career planning, guaranteed internship placement, and networking and social events to help foster relationships between interns.
+Global Experiences' internship programs can help students plan for their future with guaranteed internship placements, and networking and social events, and comprehensive career planning to help foster relationships between interns.

 Junior year: gain career experience

 - -Attend at least five professional events, including career fairs, during the school year

 - -Make contact with people who are working in your field, and conduct informational interviews

 - -Ask career services to conduct a mock interview session with you